The combinatorial structure of beta negative binomial processes

 \end{thm}

-The exchangeability of the combinatorial structure and its \pmf\ in \cref{eq:NBIBP_PMF} allows us to develop Gibbs sampling techniques analogous to those originally developed for the IBP \citep{GGS2007, meeds2007modeling}.
-In particular, because the NB-IBP avoids a representation of the beta process underlying the exchangeable sequence $\process X \Nats$, these posterior inference algorithms do not require numerical integration over representations of the beta process.
-We discuss some of these techniques in \cref{sec:inference}.
+The exchangeability of the combinatorial structure and its p.m.f. in equation (\ref{eqNBIBPPMF}) allows us to develop Gibbs sampling techniques analogous to those originally developed for the IBP \cite{GGS2007,meeds2007modeling}.
+In particular, because the NB-IBP avoids a representation of the beta process underlying the exchangeable sequence $\process X {\mathbb{N}}$, these posterior inference algorithms do not require numerical integration over representations of the beta process.
+We discuss some of these techniques in Section~\ref{secinference}.